 Love or dislike travel, travelling in an organised, mindful fashion helps reduce our carbon footprint.
 Every flight we take for work or play produces carbon, as a travel buff I am conscious of this and always tick the carbon offset box when booking flights.
+Do you?

 Take one round-trip flight between New York and California, and you’ve generated about 20 percent of the greenhouse gases that your car emits over an entire year.

 When you buy carbon offsets, you pay to take planet-warming carbon dioxide out of the atmosphere in exchange for the greenhouse gases you put in.
 For example, you can put money toward replanting trees, which absorb carbon dioxide from the atmosphere.
 Source: Flying Is Bad for the Planet.
 You Can Help Make It Better.

 Having recently traveled to Singapore, Europe, UK, QLD and NSW sharing The 10R’s© a Facebook follower asked if I had a packing list, a shortcut to save time and not be lumbered with a big suitcase….absolutely!

 Traveling for work or play it’s imperative to pack wisely, I chose the “mix and match” with the “if I need extra layer there’s always a second hand clothing shop nearby to pick up what I need”.

 Found a great second hand clothing shop in Edinburgh

 What to Pack

 Depending on your reason to travel and the length of travel and climatic conditions will determine what goes in the suitcase.
 With temperatures varying between 10 deg to 33 deg, plus traveling to work and play the clothes selection had a broad base to cover